Non-communicable diseases (NCDs), including diabetes, are the

 access to diabetes care for all people with diabetes.

-- The company has a long standing preferential pricing scheme, the
+- The company has a long standing preferential pricing scheme, our

-which Novo Nordisk guarantees to provide human insulin in vials at a
+guarantees to provide human insulin in vials at a guaranteed ceiling

-guaranteed ceiling price.
-The ceiling price for 2017 is set at 4.00
+price.
+The ceiling price for 2017 is set at 4.00 USD per vial

-invests in capacity building, education and prevention in
+capacity building, education and prevention in environments where

-environments where infrastructure and medical expertise are lacking.
+infrastructure and medical expertise are lacking.
+This is primarily